giacomonazzaro/serialize/readme.md

 # Serialize
-Header-only library to write/read to/from disk in binary format.
+Header-only library for binary serialization of data structures and fast loading and writing of the state of a program.
-In order to minimize memory access and maximize performance, a memory buffer is used during serialization.
-The capacity of the memory buffer is set during initialization.
+In order to minimize disk access, a memory buffer is used during serialization.
-The libray provides the basic tools to easily define the serialization of custom data structures.
+The libray provides the basic tools to easily define the serialization code of custom data structures.
 In particular, `serialize.h` features the following built-in serializtion functions:
   * `serialize()`: write/read any POD (struct with no allocated resources).
   * `serialize_string()`: write/read a `std::string`.